MagicMirrorOrg/MagicMirror-Documentation/modules/configuration.md

 Animated feature allows to define an animation to a module

 - `animateIn`: When module appears
-- `animateOut`: when module should hide
+- `animateOut`: When module should hide

-::: tip
+::: tip Preview of animates
 Just check the [animate.css](https://animate.style/) library to see a preview of the animation name result
 :::